Wallis Annenberg Wildlife Crossing

-The Wallis Annenberg Wildlife Crossing is a vegetated overpass currently under construction in Agoura Hills, California, at Liberty Canyon.
-Originally called the Liberty Canyon Wildlife Crossing, the bridge will be the largest wildlife crossing in the world, spanning Agoura Road and the ten-lane Ventura Freeway, connecting the Simi Hills and the Santa Monica Mountains.
+The Wallis Annenberg Wildlife Crossing is a vegetated overpass system currently under construction in Agoura Hills, California, at Liberty Canyon.
+Originally called the Liberty Canyon Wildlife Crossing, the overpass will be a critical wildlife crossing, spanning the ten-lane Ventura Freeway and a two-lane access road, connecting the Simi Hills with the isolated Santa Monica Mountains.
+The project includes two bridges, earthwork, and 13 acres of habitat restoration.

 Background

 Over the last several decades, the Santa Monica Mountains's mountain lion population has declined and become genetically isolated, primarily due to the Ventura Freeway that prevents them from moving between the mountains and the Simi Hills to the north.
 Since 2002, at least a dozen mountain lions have been killed on the freeway (as has one black bear), and GPS tracking collars show that most approach the freeway then turn back, while only one was able to repeatedly cross.

 In 2020, biologists found the first evidence of physical abnormalities in the isolated population.
 Wildlife crossings, meant to allow animals to circulate through habitats fragmented by human development, would allow newcomers to bring new genetic material to the area and would also allow mountain lions born in the area a chance to leave, in the case of males before they are killed and in the case of females to prevent future inbreeding.

 The Wallis Annenberg Wildlife Crossing will be the first bridge in the California highway system designed specifically for wildlife connectivity.
 Scientists identified Liberty Canyon, about 35 miles northwest of downtown Los Angeles, as the best location for the crossing in a 1990 study commissioned by the Santa Monica Mountains Conservancy.
 The crossing is situated along a wildlife corridor within the Santa Monica Mountains National Recreation Area that consists of thousands of acres of local, state, and federally protected lands that stretch from Los Angeles into Ventura County.

 Other species expected to benefit from this crossing include bobcats, coyotes, gray foxes, birds of prey, skunks, rodents, American badgers, American black bears, fence lizards, and mule deer.